redhat-appstudio/managed-gitops/docs/install.md

 ```

 This will automatically install all the required components into your Kubernetes cluster, in the `gitops` namespace.
-Notice that, the [Cluster-Agent] operator requires the `gitops-service-argocd` namespace which will also be created as well.
+Notice that, the [Cluster-Agent] controller requires the `gitops-service-argocd` namespace which will also be created as well.

 ```shell
 $ kubectl -n gitops get all